 Some of their pieces have silicone wrapped handles or special non-stick coatings that are not compatible in the oven.

 Instead of relying on 3rd parties, call the manufacturer directly.
-To make it even easier, here are the customer service numbers for the top brands.

 If you found this article helpful, you should also check out: